ご利用について

 Signs of anal cancer include bleeding from the anus or rectum or a lump near the anus.

 These and other signs and symptoms may be caused by anal cancer or by other conditions.
-Check with your doctor if you have any of the following:
+Check with your doctor if you have:

 Tests that examine the rectum and anus are used to diagnose anal cancer.